Twelfth Sunday After Pentecost

 † Continuation of the holy Gospel according to St. Luke.

-[The parable of the good Samaritan shows us that our neighbor is every man, known or unknown, friend or enemy, to whom we are united by the bonds of Christian charity taught us by Jesus in healing our wounds.]
+our neighbor is every man, known or unknown, friend or enemy, to whom we

 At that time, Jesus said to His disciples: Blessed are the eyes that see the things which you see.
 For I say to you, that many prophets and kings have desired to see the things that you see, and have not seen them; and to hear the things you hear, and have not heard them.
 And behold a certain lawyer stood up, tempting Him, and saying: Master, what must I do to possess eternal life?
 But He said to them: What is written in the law? how readest thou?
 He answering, said: "Thou shalt love the Lord thy God with thy whole heart, and with thy whole soul, and with all thy strength, and with all thy mind; and thy neighbor as thyself."
 And He said to him: Thou hast answered rightly: this do, and thou shalt live.
 But he, willing to justify himself, said to Jesus: And who is my neighbor?
 And Jesus answering, said: A certain man went down from Jerusalem to Jericho, and fell among robbers, who also stripped him, and having wounded him, went away, leaving him half dead.
 And it chanced that a certain priest went down the same way, and seeing him, passed by.
 In like manner also a Levite, when he was near the place and saw him, passed by.
 But a certain Samaritan being on his journey, came near him, and seeing him, was moved with compassion, and going up to him, bound up his wounds, pouring in oil and wine; and setting him upon his own beast, brought him to an inn, and took care of him.
 And the next day he took out two pence, and gave to the host, and said: Take care of him, and whatsoever thou shalt spend over and above, I, at my return, will repay thee.
 Which of these three, in thine opinion, was neighbor to him that fell among robbers?
 But he said: He that showed mercy to him.
 And Jesus said to him: Go and do thou in like manner.